opentext/appworks-spring-mvc-example-service/README.md

 ## Building the service

-This is a Java 8 project and uses Apache Maven to perform the build so you will both installed.
-Once built using this project and will produce a zip (appworks-service-example_1.0.0.zip) in the `/target` directory that can be deployed to an AppWorks Gateway 16.2 instance.
+This is a Java 8 project and uses Apache Maven to perform the build.
+Once built using this project and will produce a zip (appworks-service-example_1.0.0.zip) in the `/target` directory that can be deployed to an AppWorks Gateway 16.5.0 instance.
 All you need to do is run `mvn clean package`.

 Please review the pom.xml for the build process, but more importantly the service's code itself for information on how the AppWorks SDK works and how to build a minimal but functional AppWorks Spring MVC service.